Fix: Windows 10/11 temporary files will not delete

-- Temporary files can take a lot of space on your PC, and according to users, sometimes you might have issues removing these files.
+• Temporary files can take up a lot of space on your PC, and according to users, sometimes you might have issues removing these files.

-- If you are looking at how to delete Windows 10 temporary files, make sure to check out our article.
+• If you are looking for how to manually delete temporary files in Windows 10, make sure to check out our first solution.

-Temporary files are generated when users are creating a new file, and their role is to temporarily retain the information until the file users are working on is saved.
+Temporary files are generated when users create a new file, and their role is to temporarily retain the information until the file users are working on is saved.

-Temporary files should be deleted from time to time, otherwise, they unnecessarily load your computer’s drive, reducing your system’s overall performance.
+Why are temporary files taking up space?
+Temporary files should be deleted from time to time.
+Otherwise, they unnecessarily load your computer’s drive, reducing your system’s overall performance.

 However, there are situations when users cannot delete temporary files.